 As an example, most book publishers expected that over time their customers would move away from printed books and toward e-readers and similar delivery technologies.
-Publishers were thus contending with the early stages of this shift and planning for the sweeping changes it would bring to nearly every facet of their organisation.
+Publishers were thus contending with the early stages of this shift and planning for the sweeping changes it would bring to nearly every facet of their organization.
 Most of them, however, didn’t guess how quickly they would have to make the shift to digital in all its processes, from pricing through delivery, and didn’t foresee the impact on finance and accounting.

 A US-based textbook publisher had mapped out preliminary steps for how it might deliver digital versions of its products, as it expected school districts to gradually move to e-readers.
 What they expected to be years away, however, happened much more quickly: In 2009, the Florida state legislature passed a law mandating the use of digital textbooks and web-based instructional materials to contain education costs.
 Other states and municipalities soon followed suit.

 This type of legislation proved to be problematic for publishers, for whom accurate demand forecasting is critical.
 Generally, textbook publishers have short lead times on very large orders.
 It’s common for school districts to commit in May to the books they need for the school year starting in August, leaving about a two-month window to provide the product to customers.
 Publishers can’t possibly manufacture all of their inventory in the course of two months, so they place bets on what they think customers will want and cross their fingers that they’re right.
 The rapid shift toward demand for digital textbooks eased some of these supply chain pressures but also rendered its existing demand-forecast model obsolete, in short order.